Welcome to East Winch Wildlife Centre

-The Centre started in 1988, when the RSPCA, along with Greenpeace, responded to the seal distemper virus which struck common seals in the North Sea.
+The Centre started in 1988 when the RSPCA responded to the seal distemper virus which struck common seals in the North Sea.

-An emergency seal assessment centre was set up in Docking, Norfolk, in a disused bus shelter, provided free of charge by the West Norfolk and King’s Lynn Borough Council.
+An emergency seal assessment unit was set up in Docking, Norfolk, in a disused bus shelter, provided free of charge by the West Norfolk and King’s Lynn Borough Council.

-After this emergency, the RSPCA continued to treat sick and injured seals and started to take in other British wildlife.
+After this emergency the RSPCA continued to treat sick and injured seals and also started to take in other British wildlife.

-The Centre is renowned for its care of orphaned, sick or injured seals.
-Centre staff developed a great deal of expertise during the seal distemper virus epidemics of 1988 and 2002.
+The Centre is renowned for its care of orphaned, sick or injured seals: the staff having gained and passed on a great deal of expertise during the seal distemper virus epidemics of 1988 and 2002.

-Vets are part of our team of trained and dedicated personnel.
-Staff need to have a detailed knowledge and wide experience of wildlife care, rehabilitation and post-release monitoring.
-We are very lucky to have a team of dedicated volunteers who regularly come along to work at the Centre.
+Vets with an in-depth expertise in diagnosis and treatment of wild life are part of our team of trained and dedicated personnel.
+Staff have a detailed knowledge and wide experience of wildlife care, rehabilitation and post-release monitoring.
+We are also very lucky to have a team of dedicated volunteers who regularly come along to work at the Centre.

 - Intensive care unit

 - Fully equipped operating theatre and X-ray unit